evindunn/terraform-k8s/README.md

 - the local network is 192.168.1.0/24 with dns search domain localdomain.net
 - the k8s nodes are resolvable at k8s[0-2].localdomain.net
 - the ceph nodes are resolvable at ceph[0-2].localdomain.net

+## Example configuration
+See [infra.yml](./infra.yml) for how the entire infrastructure is configured as a yaml file

 Each set of nodes runs a [playbook](./files) to prepare them for their respective roles.
 The playbooks log to /var/log/ansible-prepare.log on each node.
 This file can be tailed until the playbook